MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 ## Data node installation

-The recommendation is to run the [full setup package](machine-learning-server-linux-install.md) on every node.
-This approach is fast because it installs the full collection of packages, including the Hadoop package (microsoft-mlserver-hadoop-9.2.1).
+We recommend running the [full setup package](machine-learning-server-linux-install.md) on every node.
+This approach is fast because package managers do the bulk of the work, including adding the Hadoop package (microsoft-mlserver-hadoop-9.2.1) and setting it up for activation.

-apt-get install microsoft-mlserver-all-9.2.1

- which automatically detects Hadoop and adds the g.	 package:
+Alternatively, you can manually install a subset of packages.
+You might do this if you do not want operationalization on your data nodes.

 You can start on any data node, installing sequentially, or install on multiple data nodes concurrently.

 By default, `wget` and `rpm` use the local working directory, but lets assume `/tmp/mlserver`.

 1. Install as root: `sudo su`
 2. Set the location of the package repo:
     a.
 On Ubuntu 16.04: `wget https://packages.microsoft.com/ubuntu/16.04/prod//microsoft-mlserver-all-9.2.1.deb`
     b.
 On CentOS and RHEL 7: `rpm -Uvh https://packages.microsoft.com/rhel/7/prod/microsoft-mlserver-all-9.2.1.rpm`
-3. Verify the mlserver.list configuration file exists: `ls -la /etc/apt/sources.list.d/`
-4. Make a directory for components that run only on data nodes: `hadoop fs -mkdir /tmp/mlsdatanode`
+3. Make a directory for components that run only on data nodes: `hadoop fs -mkdir /tmp/mlsdatanode`
-5. Copy all packages into that directory: `hadoop fs -copyFromLocal /tmp/mlserver /tmp/mlsdatanode`
+4. Copy the packages you want into that directory: `hadoop fs -copyFromLocal /tmp/mlserver /tmp/mlsdatanode`
-6. Delete the ones you cannot use.
+5. Delete the ones you cannot use.
 Refer to the [annotated package list](#package-list) for details.
-7. Change directory to the directory: `cd /tmp/mlsdatanode`
+6. Change directory to the directory: `cd /tmp/mlsdatanode`
-8. Install the subset of packages in the directory:
+7. Install the subset of packages in the directory:
     a.
 On Ubunutu online: `apt-get install *.rpm`
     b.
 On Ubunutu offline: `dpkg -I *.deb`
     c.
 On CentOS and RHEL: `yum install *.rpm`
-9. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`
+8. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`

 Repeat this procedure on remaining nodes.